ipimpat/hol-buy-and-sell-rss-proxy/README.md

 # RSS proxy for the buy and sell for section at HardwareOnline.dk

-This is a simple proxy which converts the DOM of the buy and sell section at HardwareOnline.dk into a RSS feed.
+This is a simple proxy which converts the DOM of the buy and sell section at HardwareOnline.dk into an RSS feed.

 ## Install dependencies